Qiskit/qiskit/doc/example_real_backend.rst

-Please note that these parameters must only be used for the ``ibmq_qasm_simulator_hpc``, and will be reset to None along with emitting a warning by the SDK if used with another backend.
+Please note that these parameters must only be used for the ``ibmq_qasm_simulator_hpc``, and will be reset to None along with emitting a warning by Terra if used with another backend.